apache/parquet-site/content/en/blog/features/alp_encoding.md

 ## Technical Overview

-ALP was developed by Azim Afroozeh, Leonardo Kuffó, and Peter Boncz from the [Database Architectures Group at CWI](https://www.cwi.nl/en/research/database-architectures/) and published in a [SIGMOD 2024 paper](https://dl.acm.org/doi/10.1145/3626717).
 ALP takes advantage of a common pattern: many values stored as `FLOAT` or `DOUBLE` originated as decimal numbers with relatively few digits, such as prices or measurements.
 This section explains the intuition behind ALP.
 The following sections then explain the encoding and decoding pipeline in more detail.

 ALP encodes floating-point values in batches called "vectors" of between `8` and `32K` values (e.g., `1024`).
 Each value in a vector is encoded as an